hyperuplink/hyperuplink/docs/manual/admin/comms/index.md

-_Targets_ are defined in the board's configuration file, each with an ID, a type and its credentials, and these two pages are where you decide which of those targets carries which kind of message:
+_Targets_ are defined in the board's configuration file, each with an ID, a type and its credentials, and these two pages are where you decide which of those targets is used for which kind of message:

 - [Email]({{ manual "admin/comms/email" }}) picks the target for email addresses.